torbendury/gke-preemptible-sniper/README.md

 This project is in a very early stage of development.
 It is not recommended to use it in production environments yet.

+## Testing

+There are unit tests for the most important parts of the application.

+Also, I e2e-tested the application by running it in a Google Kubernetes cluster and let it delete several preemptible nodes.
+Due to cost reasons this is not going to be part of the CI pipeline.

 ## Roadmap

 - [x] gke-preemptible-sniper 0.0.0: